doublesecretagency/craft-googlemaps/docs/geocoding/parameters.md

 https://maps.googleapis.com/maps/api/geocode/json?address=123+Main+St&key=[KEY]
 ```

-::: warning [KEY] will be appended automatically
+:::warning [KEY] will be appended automatically
 The `key` value will be automatically appended, you do not need to specify it here.
 :::